 Scalability is not about handling massive traffic on day one.
 It is about ensuring your architecture does not collapse when growth arrives.

-Your technical architecture of a SaaS product should clearly define how the system will handle increasing users, background processing, heavy operations, and peak workloads.
-Special attention must be given to scenarios where one customer’s activity could negatively impact others.
+Your technical architecture of a SaaS product should clearly define how the system will handle:

 By addressing performance considerations at the architectural level, you avoid reactive fixes that disrupt users and slow development teams.